kivy/kivy/doc/sources/guide/packaging-android-vm.rst

         arm-linux-androideabi-gcc: Internal error: Killed (program cc1)

-    If this occurs, please check the mount of free memory in the Kivy VM and increase the amount of RAM allocated to it if required.
+    If this occurs, please check the amount of free memory in the Kivy VM and increase the amount of RAM allocated to it if required.